jaanga/jaanga.github.io/demo/ace-it/elevations-view/readme.md

 This structure - dating from the 12th century - is located at the top of the least steep are of the entire hillside.
 This allows for a much easier climb for people and beasts.
-It's also lavel enogh to grow crops instead of planting trees.
+It's also level enough to grow crops instead of planting trees.
 The gives the structure a good view of any enemies approaching from the valley

 ## [San Luis Obispo]( https://jaanga.github.io/demo/ace-it/elevations-view/elevations-view-ace-it-r1.html#file=https://jaanga.github.io/terrain3/elevations/elevations-data-family+friends/san-luis-obispo-ca_12_672_1617_4_3_512_384_.txt )